GOFS-lite/GOFS-lite/reference.md

 ### service_brands.json

-This files defines the on-demand service brands available to the riders.
+This file defines the on-demand service brands available to the riders.
 One feed MAY contain multiple service brands with different features and amenities (e.g. A ridehail service system MAY offer the 'Regular Ride', 'Large Ride' and 'Shared Ride' services).

 The following fields are all attributes within the main "data" object for this feed.